DmytroNovytskyi/STM32Libraries/README.md

 ## Available Libraries

-- PWM Library — A utility for managing PWM signals with STM32 timers, allowing frequency and duty cycle adjustment.
+- PWM Library — A utility for managing PWM signals with timers, allowing frequency and duty cycle adjustment.

+- KY-023 Library — A library for interfacing with the KY-023 joystick module, allowing reading of X and Y axis values and joystick switch state using ADC channels.